Should You Make Extra Mortgage Payments?

 This can be broadly broken down into two categories:

-If you are fortunate enough to be in a position to, perhaps it’s time to start saving for an overdue holiday to Australia or the Cook Islands?
-Or perhaps to save and spend on a major item, significant life event, or major experience you’ve thought of but not got around too?
+If you are able to, perhaps it’s time to take that overdue holiday to Europe or America?
+Or perhaps to save and spend on a major item, or major experience you’ve thought of but not got around to?
+Maybe buy a holiday home, or a big item such as a boat.

 It doesn’t make much sense to go into credit card debt or fund such a trip with additional mortgage lending.
 Saving up for it will probably make the reward that much better too!